Dissipative particle systems on expanders: Poissonised lonely walkers

 For each vertex $v$, let $A_v$ be the event that exactly one particle starts at $v$ and it has no strong collisions.
 Let $X$ be the number of these events that occur.
 It suffices to show with high probability $X = \Omega(n^{3/4})$.
 We will show that $\mean{X}=\Omega(n^{3/4})$ and $\Var(X)=\widetilde{O}(\mean{X})=o(\mean{X}^2)$, which will suffice by Chebyshev's inequality.

 We define a \textit{trajectory} to be a sequence $T=(v^{(T)}_0,\ldots,v^{(T)}_N)$ of vertices.
-We say that a particle \emph{follows} trajectory $T$ if for each $t$ its position immediately after time $t$ is $v^{(T)}_t$.
-We say trajectories $T$ and $T'$ \emph{meet} at time $t$ if particles following these trajectories collide strongly at $t$ but not at time $t-1$.
+We say that a particle \emph{follows} trajectory $T$ if for each integer time $t$ its position at time $t$ is $v^{(T)}_t$.
+We say trajectories $T$ and $T'$ \emph{meet} at an integer time $t$ if particles following these trajectories occupy the same position at time $t$ but not at time $t-1$.
 Thus particles collide strongly if and only if their trajectories meet.

 By construction of the Poissonised model \begin{enumerate}[nosep, label=(\alph*)] \item each particle independently has some fixed probability of following $T$, \item the number $N_T$ of particles following $T$ is $\Po(w_T)$ for some real `weight' $w_T$, and \item the variables $(N_T)_T$ are independent. \end{enumerate} We call a trajectory \emph{valid} if it has at most $\log n$ movements.
 By \eqref{poisson-bounds}, the expected number of particles following invalid trajectories is $o(1)$, so we will ignore such trajectories, as with high probability this does not affect the process.